KILTprotocol/docs/docs/chain/collator.md

 - OS - Ubuntu 20.04.2
 - CPU - AMD Ryzen 7 1700X
-- Storage - A NVMe solid state drive.
+- Storage - A NVMe solid-state drive.
 Should be reasonably sized to deal with blockchain growth.
-Starting around 80GB - 160GB will be okay for the first six months of KILT's parachain and kusama relay chain, but will need to be re-evaluated every six months.
+Starting around 80GB - 160GB will be okay for the first six months of KILT's parachain and Kusama relay chain but will need to be re-evaluated every six months.
 - Memory - 16GB.

 The specs posted above are by no means the minimum specs that you could use when running a Collator, however you should be aware that if you are using less you may need to toggle some extra optimizations in order to be equal to other Collator that are running the standard.